8am Payment Solution User Guide

 A. Our role and your responsibilities

-8am allows individuals, businesses, and nonprofit organizations to register for 8am if they are located in one of the 50 United States or the District of Columbia.
-Residents of Puerto Rico, U.S. territories (such as Guam), and U.S. military bases are not supported.
-A Customer must be either a United States citizen, a legal permanent resident of the United States, or a United States business or nonprofit organization having a physical presence in the United States and authorized to conduct business by the state in which it operates.
+8am allows individuals, businesses, and nonprofit organizations to register for 8am if they are located in Canada, one of the 50 United States, the District of Columbia, or Puerto Rico.
+U.S. territories (such as Guam) and U.S. military bases are not supported.
+To open an account, you must be either a United States citizen or legal permanent resident, or a Canadian citizen or legal permanent resident of Canada, or a United States or Canadian business or nonprofit organization having a physical presence in the country where you are registered and authorized to conduct business by the province or state in which you operate.
 A user who opens an Account must be eighteen (18) years of age or older.
 You may open an Account for a business or nonprofit organization only if it is legitimate and you have the authority to enter into this Agreement on its behalf.
 Your acceptance of this Agreement constitutes acceptance by the business or nonprofit organization.

 Each Account must be linked to a verified U.S. bank account.

 8am works with various 8am affiliates, Banks, and Networks to provide you with access to the Payment Methods and Payment Processing Services.
 Where the Payment Processing Services enable you to submit Payments, we may limit or refuse to process Payments for any Prohibited Businesses, or for Payments submitted in violation of this Agreement.
-You may accept the Payment Methods specified when you opened your account, but you may opt out of accepting certain Payment Methods without penalty and without affecting your ability to accept other Payment Methods by notifying us.
+You may accept the Payment Methods specified when you opened your account, and you may opt out of accepting certain Payment Methods without penalty and without affecting your ability to accept other Payment Methods by notifying us.
+Please note that Payment Method acceptance cannot be limited based on issuing country, nor can limitations be applied based on individual card programs or Issuers within a particular card program.

 B. Validation and underwriting

 When you register for an Account, you may be asked for financial information, or information we use to identify you, your representatives, principals, beneficial owners, and other individuals associated with your Account.
-Throughout the term of this Agreement, we may share information about your 8am Account with Networks and Banks in order to verify your eligibility to use the Payment Processing Services, establish any necessary accounts or credit with Networks and Banks, monitor Payments and other activity, and conduct risk management and compliance reviews.
-We will review and may conduct further intermittent reviews of your Account information to determine that you are eligible to use the Payment Processing Services.
 We also may perform credit checks on you.
+Throughout the term of this Agreement, we may share information about your 8am Account with Networks, Banks, and Third Parties in order to verify your eligibility to use the Payment Processing Services, establish any necessary accounts or credit with Networks and Banks, monitor Payments and other activity, and conduct risk management and compliance reviews.
+We may conduct reviews of your Account information to determine continued eligibility to use the Payment Processing Services.

 C. Changes to your account